J-Ramalho/industRial/docs/12_glossary.md

 ## Statistics

-Statistic concepts are picked up and applied throught the Cases Studies on a needed basis.
+Statistic concepts are picked up and applied through the Cases Studies on a needed basis.
 To get a better understanding of how they fit together we are reminding below some definitions coming from @Yakir2011.
 For a deep and comprehensive course on statistics we recommend the free online [kahn academy](https://www.khanacademy.org/math/statistics-probability) courses.

 ### Notation conventions